I can't believe we're already starting the third hour, and it's Friday the live from the left post at our satellite studios in Los Angeles.

 And the only reason he did that was to keep campaign contributions coming in.

-I'm just gonna tell you something.
+You ranchers in Nebraska, I'm just going to tell you something.

-The only reason he's really he can't do something good for the country without harming his reelection chances.
+The only reason he's really, he can't do something good for the country without harming his reelection chances.

 Another exciting edition of Open Line Friday is over.